youpele52/Sensity/README.md

 curl localhost:5000/predict -d '{"input": "sneakers"}'

-Check this folder /Flask/app/generated_images to view the generated image
+If you get the success reponse {"response":"Successfully generated a sneakers"} then check this folder /Flask/app/generated_images to view the generated image

 To make another post request, change the “sneakers” to something else